-- The FRA56 and the European Commission57 have recommended that national authorities adopt practices that ensure irregular migrants can report crime without risking apprehension and removal (see Box 10). - Directive 2012/29/EU (the 'Victims Directive')58 sets out rights, support and protection measures that explicitly apply to all victims of crime, irrespective of their residence status.
-These include e.g. the right of victims to be informed of their rights and their case in a way they understand; to make a complaint in a language they understand; and to access support services in a free and confidential way. - EU Member States' policies show an increasing awareness of the need to ensure irregular migrants are able to report crime and access justice and have been introducing legislation allowing the issuance of special residence permits for victims of certain criminal offences (e.g. domestic violence) who report the crime and/or cooperate with police investigations and prosecutions.59 EU law also provides the possibility of issuing special residence permits to victims of trafficking and serious labour exploitation.60
+- In June 2020, the EU adopted its first-ever Strategy on Victims' Rights118 setting out its priorities for the next five years (2020-2025) in this area to reinforce the rights and protections of victims of crime.
+The strategy focuses on improving coordination among actors that are critical to ensuring victims' protection and safety, and on the need to take specific steps to support victims in situations of vulnerability. - The FRA119 and the European Commission120 have recommended that national authorities adopt practices that ensure irregular migrants can report crime without risking apprehension and removal (see Box 12). - Directive 2012/29/EU (the 'Victims Directive') 121 sets out rights, support and protection measures that explicitly apply to all victims of crime, irrespective of their residence status.
+These include e.g. the right of victims to be informed of their rights and their case in a way they understand; to make a complaint in a language they understand; and to access support services in a free and confidential way.